-4.7 Algorithm Error Performance
+4.6 Algorithm Error Performance

 One measure of algorithm performance is determining the accuracy of the retrieved soil moisture in a root square sense.
 Different algorithms respond differently to uncertainty in a given model / ancillary parameter.
 One initial pre-launch test performed by the SMAP team involved retrieving soil moisture from one year of global simulated SMAP brightness temperatures, varying one parameter in turn while keeping the other parameters constant with no error (the SMAP Algorithm Testbed will be described in Section 5).
-Table 5 lists the error in retrieved volumetric soil moisture (in cm3/cm3) for each of four SMAP L2\SM\P candidate algorithms over the full range of soil and vegetation water content (VWC) conditions encountered in the global simulation.
+Table 5 lists the error in retrieved volumetric soil moisture (in cm3/cm3) for each of four SMAP L2_SM_P candidate algorithms over the full range of soil and vegetation water content (VWC) conditions encountered in the global simulation.
 The first column lists the parameter and its assigned error.
 Across this full range of conditions, with error only in one parameter at a time, all of the algorithms appear to perform to acceptable levels in retrieving soil moisture.

 A more stringent simulation is to assign some error to all parameters simultaneously and then assess the accuracy in retrieved soil moisture.
-Figure 17 shows the results obtained when the indicated errors were applied to the indicated parameters and soil moisture was retrieved for one year and compared to the "true" soil moisture.
-All algorithms meet the SMAP mission requirements of retrieving soil moisture to an accuracy of $0.04 \, \mathrm{cm^3/cm^3}$ for areas within the SMAP mask where VWC is $\leq 5 \, \mathrm{kg/m^2}$ when averaged across all VWC bins.
-For this simulation, parameters such as b and b were assumed to be the same for both H and V polarization.
+Figure 18 shows the results obtained when the indicated errors were applied to the indicated parameters and soil moisture was retrieved for one year and compared to the "true" soil moisture.
+All algorithms meet the SMAP mission requirements of retrieving soil moisture to an accuracy of $0.04~\rm cm^3/cm^3$ for areas within the SMAP mask where VWC is $\leq 5~\rm kg/m^2$ when averaged across all VWC bins.
+For this simulation, parameters such as b and h were assumed to be the same for both H and V polarization.
 This assumption will be re-examined as new information is obtained (through analysis of SMAP, SMOS and other field data) regarding quantification of any polarization dependence of any of the algorithm parameters.
+[Note that the metrics in Table 5 and Figure 18 reflect the prelaunch implementation of the different algorithms and do not reflect the performances of the algorithms as implemented in subsequent postlaunch data releases; current algorithm performance can be obtained from the latest assessment report posted at NSIDC: https://nsidc.org/data/smap/technical-references].

 Additional studies using a new more realistic global simulation (GloSim3) confirmed the initial results of algorithm performance.
-Although the baseline SCA algorithm performed somewhat better in these simulations, all algorithms have been coded in the L2\SM\P processor and will be analyzed during the official SMAP CV period.
+Although the baseline SCA algorithm performed somewhat better in these simulations, all algorithms have been coded in the L2_SM_P processor and will be analyzed during the official SMAP CV period.
 The algorithm which produces the best overall soil moisture retrievals will then be designated as the current SMAP baseline retrieval algorithm.
 New algorithms providing improved performance will be implemented as warranted throughout the mission.

-4.8 Algorithm Downselection
+4.7 Algorithm Downselection